-In general, the amount of matter in a body.
+In general, mass is the amount of matter in a body.
 Mass can be defined more precisely in terms of how difficult it is to change a body's state of motion or how great is the body's gravitational effect on other objects.
 The first of these is called inertial mass (see inertia) and is given by the factor m in Newton's second law F = ma (see Newton's laws of motion).
 The second is called gravitational mass and is the mass corresponding to an object's weight in a local gravitational field – the m in F = mg for an object on or near the Earth.
 According to all experiments, the values for m arising from these two definitions are identical.

 Einstein's mass-energy relationship shows that mass and energy are interchangeable.
 For this reason, the law of conservation of mass in classical physics has been extended to become the law of conservation of mass and energy.